 (Business Model: Market Intermediary.
-Example: Do Good Buy Us and Ten Thousand Villages.)
-Sell socially and ethically conscious products in a virtual or real environment.
-By purchasing these products from the producers, the social good flows-down the logistics chain to the beneficiaries, and consumers are able to find a bunch of the products they want in a convenient shopping format.
+Example: Ten Thousand Villages.) — Sell socially and ethically conscious products in a virtual or real environment.
+By purchasing these products from the producers, the social good flows down the logistics chain to the beneficiaries, and consumers can find a bunch of the products they want in a convenient shopping format.

 (Business Model: Fee for Service and Cross-Compensation.
 Example: Rubber Banditz.)
 Sell a piece of exercise equipment that is simple to use and affordable.
 Promote the equipment as an alternative to full gym access for those who can’t afford it.
 Use profits and product to subsidize outreach programs that promote healthy living, thus promoting healthy living to two underserved groups: direct customers and outreach participants.

 (Business Model: Fee for Service.
-Examples: Think Impact and Evoluzion.)
-Start a company that brings together travelers with experiences that provide an intercultural learning experience and a positive social impact on a local community.
+Examples: Think Impact.) — Start a company that brings together travelers with experiences that provide an intercultural learning experience and a positive social impact on a local community.
 Profits are recycled back into the communities they affect.

 Food for Philanthropy

-(Business Model: Independent support.
-Examples: Newman’s Own and Late.)
-Create a food company that provides an already needed/wanted product and use the profits to support philanthropic work.
+(Business Model: Independent Support.
+Examples: Newman’s Own.) — Create a food company that provides an already needed/wanted product and use the profits to support philanthropic work.
 The company is easily scalable and can focus on just one product line/charity, or can be easily scaled to provide multiple food products and support a variety of charities.

 (Business Model: Employment and Skills Training, Fee for Service.
-Example: Livelyhoods.)
-Source one or several social good products (clean cookstoves, affordable power solutions for the developing world), and hire an underemployed group to sell these products to their community on a commision basis.
+Example: Jobs for Humanity.)
+Source one or several social good products (clean cookstoves, affordable power solutions for the developing world), and hire an underemployed group to sell these products to their community on a commission basis.
 It’s both a distribution/marketing method and a way to employ underemployed populations.